• Skip to primary navigation

 Colorado Wildfire

 December downslope winds are nothing new in Colorado.
 Locals sometimes refer to the weather condition as “the warm before the storm,” a precursor to winter snows.
 But on the morning of Dec.
 30, 2021, no one in Boulder County would have thought that in less than 24 hours more than 1,000 area homes would be destroyed in the most destructive fire in Colorado history, the Marshall Fire.
-A combination of high winds, drought-parched fuels, and densely developed residential property resulted in perfect conditions for Colorado’s first Wildland Urban Interface fire.
+A combination of high winds, drought-parched fuels, and densely developed property resulted in perfect conditions for a Wildland Urban Interface fire.

 “We are really moving out of a climate that is suitable for forests,” forest researcher Camille Stevens-Rumann said.
 “Old trees can persist, but when change comes in a disturbance like a wildfire and the ecosystem resets, the forests don’t come back.”
 For The Colorado Sun.